AnActualEmerald/homepage/content/projects/papa.md

 a GUI.
 Technically it is possible to `curl` or `wget` the zip files that the mods come packed in, but unzipping them and moving everything to the right folder was a bit too tedious for me.
 This is where `papa` comes in

-> The name 'papa' is a  reference to a Titanfall 2 community inside joke where one of the Titans, Scorch, is referred to as 'Papa Scorch', owing to his bulky, heavy-set frame.

 ### The project
 What I was looking for was a package manager; something along the lines of Debian's `apt`.
-There are a number of other options, namely [viper](https://github.com/0neGal/viper) and [VTOL](https://github.com/BigSpice/VTOL), but both
+There are a number of other options, namely [Viper](https://github.com/0neGal/viper) and [VTOL](https://github.com/BigSpice/VTOL), but both involve relatively heavy GUI dependencies and, until recently, VTOL didn't officially support Linux at all.
+It should be mentioned that Viper does have a CLI, but it is tied to the rest of the main Electron application.
+Obviously bringing the entire Electron stack into a headless server environment is ineffecient at best.

+I set about thinking through the steps that would be required to install a mod.